bkeener7/bkeener7/README.md

 <h2 align="left">Current backend developer 🧑🏻‍💻 and former sustainability consultant 🏕️</h2>

 After spending seven years as an environmental and sustainability consultant, I discovered my true passion for creativity, logical problem-solving, and collaboration in software development.
-At Turing School of Software and Design, I honed my skills in creating, maintaining, and optimizing databases and backend systems using Ruby on Rails, PostgreSQL and other advanced tools.
+At Turing School of Software and Design, I honed my skills in creating, maintaining, and optimizing databases and backend systems using Ruby on Rails, PostgreSQL, and other advanced tools.
 I'm also experienced in developing web applications using test-driven development in solo, paired, and group settings.
 Feel free to browse my GitHub and learn more about me!

 - 🌱 Studying Ruby on Rails at Turing School of Software & Design - graduating March of 2023!